 Linked administrative databases were accessed through the Institute for Clinical Evaluation Sciences (ICES).
-ICES is an independent, non-profit research institute whose legal status under Ontario's health information privacy law allows it to collect and analyze health care and demographic data, without consent, for health system evaluation and improvement.
-These databases (National Ambulatory Care Reporting System, Discharge Abstract Database, and Ontario Health Insurance Plan) capture all family practitioner visits, emergency department visits, specialist clinic visits, inpatient stays, and procedures.
-These databases are routinely used for research purposes and has been previously validated.
+ICES is an independent, non-profit research institute whose legal status under Ontario's health information privacy law allows it to collect and analyze healthcare and demographic data, without consent, for health system evaluation and improvement.
+These databases (National Ambulatory Care Reporting System, Discharge Abstract Database, and Ontario Health Insurance Plan) capture all family practitioner visits, ED visits, specialist clinic visits, inpatient stays, and procedures.
+These databases are routinely used for research purposes and have been previously validated.
 The datasets were linked using unique encoded identifiers and analyzed at ICES.
-The codes used in this study have been previously published in a similar dataset, although this analysis was expanded to include all renal colic patients with a renal colic diagnosis between 2003 and 2019.
-[14] The study team accessed the dataset between August 2021 and February 2022.
+The codes used in this study have been previously published in a similar dataset, although this analysis was expanded to include all renal colic patients with a renal colic diagnosis from 2003-2019.14 The study team accessed the dataset between August 2021 and February 2022.